cmdcolin/oddbiology/README.md

 ## Immortal jellyfish

 _Turritopsis dohrnii_ can revert from its adult medusa form back to its juvenile polyp stage, essentially restarting its life cycle.
-It does this by transdifferentiation — its adult cells transform back into different cell types.
+It does this by reprogramming its own cells (transdifferentiation) — adult cells revert and transform into the cell types needed to rebuild a juvenile body.

 https://en.wikipedia.org/wiki/Turritopsis_dohrnii
 https://www.nhm.ac.uk/discover/immortal-jellyfish-secret-to-cheating-death.html